 Under the Data Protection Act 1998, you are also entitled to access your clinical records or any other personal information held about you and you can contact the subject access office at the hospital to do this.
 The Freedom of Information Act (FOI) does not change the right of patients to protection of their patient confidentiality in accordance with the Data Protection Act, common law and Article 8 of the Human Rights Convention.

 The pulication scheme commits the hospital to make specified classes of information available to the public as part of its normal business activities.
-You can access our publication scheme here.
+You can view the Information Commissioner's Office Model Publication Scheme here and you can access our publication scheme here.

 Please click here to access the form for requesting information under the Freedom of Information Act.

 To make a Freedom of Information request please download a copy of the form and send it either:

 By post to: Freedom of Information Office, Bedford Hospital NHS Trust, Kempston Road, Bedford, MK24 9DJ

 Or by fax to: 01234 218106